-This workshop will explore cutting-edge biotechnologies and research being developed or applied to biological detection.
-Sessions will explore new and emerging advances in and applications of these biotechnologies and research activities; the innovation ecosystem that is driving the research, development, and application of these technologies; and critical societal implications that must be considered in the adoption and translation of such biotechnologies.
-Discussions will also explore workforce needs, infrastructure, and policy and governance associated with development and use of the biological detection research and technologies.
+This workshop will explore cutting-edge biotechnologies and research for enabling new approaches for communication and information transmission.
+Speakers will explore new and emerging advances in and applications of these biotechnologies and research activities; the innovation ecosystem that is driving the research, development, and application of these technologies; and critical societal implications that must be considered in the adoption and translation of such biotechnologies.
+The speakers also will explore workforce needs, infrastructure, and policy and governance associated with development and use of the biology-based information transmission and communication research and technologies.

-Session 1: Thursday, January 20, 2:30-4:00 PM ET
+Session 1: Thursday, January 20, 1:00-2:30 PM ET